m-hall/nicer-jira/README.md

 6. Pick the folder where this repository is saved

 ## Features
-- Highligh done stories in green
+- Highlight done stories in green
 - Save a bunch of space at the top of a sprint view
 - Save space on the task cards in the sprint view
 - Make the Status lozenges be little dots instead on task/story swimlanes